izikeros/blog/content/posts/posts/2023/2023-10-07-transformers_vs_markov_models.md

 tags: machine-learning, transformers, markov-models, attention, self-attention, natural-language-processing, nlp, AI, deep-learning, language-models, GPT
 ---

-In the field of machine learning and natural language processing (NLP), different models have been developed to understand and generate human language.
+In Machine Learning (ML) and natural language processing (NLP), different models have been developed to understand and generate human language.
 Two such models that have gained significant attention are the Markov Models and the Transformer-based models like GPT ([Generative Pretrained Transformer](https://en.wikipedia.org/wiki/Generative_pre-trained_transformer)).
 While both types of models can predict the next character in a sequence, they differ significantly in their underlying mechanisms and capabilities.
 This article aims to delve into the intricacies of these models, with a particular focus on how the self-attention mechanism in Transformer models makes a difference compared to the fixed context length in Markov models.

 ## Markov Models: A Brief Overview